University College London: From 2005

 UCL continued to grow through mergers with smaller colleges in the University of London.
 On 1 January 2012 the School of Pharmacy, University of London merged with UCL, becoming the UCL School of Pharmacy within the Faculty of Life Sciences.
 UCL and the Institute of Education formed a strategic alliance in October 2012, followed by a full merger in December 2014.

 UCL paid tens of thousands of pounds to settle ten sexual harassment claims against staff in the 2017/18 academic year, a rise from four cases the year before.
-Following pressure from victims, it announced in 2018 that it would abandon non-disclosure settlements in settlements.
-The university made the decision after physicist Emma Chapman sued the institution for sexual harassment through the law firm of Ann Olivarius and then won the legal right to speak freely about her abuse at the university.
-Chapman settled the case for £70,000.
+Following pressure from victims, and after physicist Emma Chapman won the legal right to speak freely about her abuse at the university, UCL announced in 2018 that it would abandon non-disclosure settlements in settlements.
 In 2020, UCL became the first Russell Group university to ban romantic and sexual relationships between lecturers and their students.

-In October 2017, UCL's council voted to apply for university status while remaining part of the University of London.
-UCL's application to become a university was subject to Parliament passing a bill to amend the statutes of the University of London, which received royal assent on 20 December 2018.
-Following approval of UCL's application for university title from the Office for Students, the UCL Council voted to submit a petition for a supplemental charter to the Privy Council to formally implement this, along with permission to revise the statutes.
-The supplemental charter was approved by the Privy Council on 14 December 2022 and an order made that it be prepared for the king's signature.
+It was discovered in 2018 that an annual eugenics conference, the London Conference on Intelligence, had been held at UCL, as an external paid event, between 2014 and 2017.
+An enquiry found that the organiser, an honorary lecturer, did not correctly follow the room booking procedure, including claiming that no controversial topics would be discussed, leaving the university unaware of the nature of the conference.
+Following the revelation, UCL announced in 2018 that it would launch an enquiry into the university's historical links with eugenics.
+This reported in 2020, but covered only historical eugenics and did not address the 2014–17 conferences, leading to a majority of the authors refusing to sign the final report.
+The Galton Lecture Theatre, Pearson Lecture Theatre and Pearson Building were all renamed in 2020, and in 2021 UCL apologised for its part in promoting eugenics during the first half of the 20th century.
+UCL was criticised (along with Oxford, Imperial and other London universities) in 2021 for accepting money from the Alexander Mosley Charitable Trust, established to hold the fortune left to Max Mosley by his father, British fascist leader Oswald Mosley.
+UCL received £500,000 to establish a forensic evidence interpretation laboratory.

+Following the passing of the University of London Act 2018, which allowed member institutions to become universities in their own right while remaining part of the University of London, UCL applied for university status in 2019.
+The application was approved by the Office for Students in 2022 and a supplemental charter was sealed on 17 April 2023, granting UCL university status.